Donfranky/alx-pre_course/README.md

 The non empty file
-The file that is not empty
+The file that is not empty, right